Sir Walter Scott(1771–1832)

 Sir Walter Scott, 1st Baronet, FRSE

-The Edinburgh advocate who invented the historical novel, recovered the Honours of Scotland for the nation, and wrote himself to death paying off his publisher's debts.
+The Edinburgh advocate who invented the historical novel, recovered the lost Honours of Scotland for the nation, and cleared a fortune in debt as a point of honour.

-Walter Scott was born at College Wynd in Edinburgh on 15 August 1771, the ninth of twelve children of Walter Scott, a Writer to the Signet, and Anne Rutherford, daughter of the Edinburgh professor of medicine.
-He survived a childhood case of polio that left his right leg permanently lame, and was sent at three to recover at his grandfather's farm at Sandyknowe in the Borders, where he listened from a tartan-wrapped bed to his Aunt Janet's recitals of the ballads of the Border reivers and his grandfather's stories of Culloden.
-The Borders made him: the country that had been a fighting ground for four centuries was already by the 1780s for him a country of memory, and he spent the rest of his life writing back what its people had been.
+Walter Scott was born at College Wynd in Edinburgh on 15 August 1771, the son of a Writer to the Signet.
+Sent as a small child to his grandfather's farm at Sandyknowe in the Borders, he grew up on the ballads of the Border country and his grandfather's tales of the past.
+The Borders made him: he spent the rest of his life writing back what its people had been.

-He returned to Edinburgh at eight, attended the High School and the University, and was apprenticed to his father's firm at fifteen.
-He passed advocate in 1792 and walked the Parliament Square that summer, but the practice of law was never his deep work.
-He had already begun collecting the Border ballads that would become Minstrelsy of the Scottish Border in 1802 to 1803, riding into the hill country with a notebook and a flask to sit with ploughmen and shepherds who could recite Otterburn or Kinmont Willie from memory.
-The Minstrelsy made his name.
-The Lay of the Last Minstrel (1805) and Marmion (1808) made him the most-read poet in English.
-He married Charlotte Carpenter, a French émigrée, in 1797, and bought a small farm at Ashestiel on the Tweed.
+He returned to Edinburgh, took the High School and the University, and passed advocate in 1792, but his deep work was already elsewhere.
+He rode the hill country collecting the Border ballads that became Minstrelsy of the Scottish Border in 1802 and 1803, sitting with the ploughmen and shepherds who could still recite them from memory.
+The Minstrelsy made his name; The Lay of the Last Minstrel (1805) and Marmion (1808) made him the most-read poet in English.

-In the summer of 1814, having written himself out of the verse market with the rise of Byron, Scott published anonymously a novel he had begun ten years earlier and put aside.
-Waverley, or 'Tis Sixty Years Since told the story of an English officer caught up in the 1745 rising.
-The book reframed what a novel could be.
-Where Fielding and Smollett had set their fictions in the contemporary world, Waverley placed its characters in a historical moment researched as carefully as a court of session record and dramatised with the depth of a play.
-It sold out within five weeks.
-The next thirteen years produced Guy Mannering, The Antiquary, Old Mortality, Rob Roy, The Heart of Midlothian, Ivanhoe, Kenilworth, Quentin Durward and seventeen others.
-The Waverley Novels invented the historical novel as a form and shaped every nineteenth-century writer from Pushkin to Hugo to Manzoni to Tolstoy.
+In the summer of 1814 Scott published, anonymously, a novel he had begun ten years earlier.
+Waverley told the story of an English officer caught up in the 1745 rising, and it reframed what a novel could be: characters set in a historical moment researched as closely as a legal record and dramatised with the depth of a play.
+It sold out in five weeks.
+The next thirteen years produced Guy Mannering, The Antiquary, Old Mortality, Rob Roy, The Heart of Midlothian, Ivanhoe, Kenilworth, Quentin Durward and seventeen more.
+The Waverley Novels invented the historical novel as a form and shaped every nineteenth-century writer from Pushkin to Hugo to Tolstoy.

-The Honours of Scotland, the medieval crown, sceptre and sword of the Scottish kings, had been walled up in a chamber of Edinburgh Castle in 1707 at the Union and not seen by living eyes since.
-In 1818 Scott led the commission, sanctioned by the Prince Regent, that broke the seals on the chamber door, found the Honours intact in a heap of dust under a folded cloth, and put them on public display where they have remained.
-Four years later, in August 1822, he managed the visit of George IV to Edinburgh, the first reigning monarch in Scotland since Charles II.
-Scott dressed the king in tartan, dressed the city in pageantry, and through three weeks of carefully stage-managed appearances set the modern image of a Highland Scotland that was substantially his own invention.
+The Honours of Scotland, the medieval crown, sceptre and sword of the Scottish kings, had been walled up in Edinburgh Castle in 1707 at the Union and not seen by living eyes since.
+In 1818 Scott led the commission that broke the seals, found the Honours intact, and put them on the public display where they have remained ever since.
+In August 1822 he stage-managed the visit of George IV to Edinburgh, the first reigning monarch in Scotland for over a century and a half, and through three weeks of pageantry set the modern image of Highland Scotland.

 Achievements

-- ·Led the recovery of the Honours of Scotland from Edinburgh Castle, 4 February 1818
+- ·Led the recovery of the lost Honours of Scotland from Edinburgh Castle, 1818

-- ·Managed the visit of George IV to Edinburgh, August 1822 (the first reigning monarch in Scotland since 1651)
+- ·Stage-managed the visit of George IV to Edinburgh, 1822

 Where this story lives